JetBrains/amper/docs/Documentation.md

 To support such configurations, Amper offers a concept of _build variants_.
 A build variant can have additional code, resources, override/append dependencies and settings.

-> Build variants are not yet fully implemented.
+> Build variants are not currently implemented.

 Here is how a basic build variants configuration looks like:
 ```yaml